 Peterson never gave in, and went on to become the first black United States Marine Corps Aviator, the first black person in command of a fighter squadron (the Black Knights).
 And eventually, become the first black general in the United States Marine Corps.

-He flew 350 combat missions over both Korea, and Vietnam, and In 1968, after suffering damage from enemy fire, he was forced to bail out from his stricken F-4.
+Peterson successfully completed over 350 combat missions during the course of two wars, Korea, and Vietnam, and In 1968, after suffering extensive damage from enemy fire, he was forced to eject from his stricken F-4.